Everything to Know About the Detention Centers for Immigrant Children

 Members of the Trump administration have made conflicting statements about the justification behind separating families: President Trump himself blamed the policy on Democrats, while DHS Secretary Kirstjen Nielsen denied its existence.
 In truth, the practice is new, a direct result of the administration’s extreme “zero-tolerance” immigration policy, which was first announced on May 7.

-Under this new policy, all adults entering the U.S. without documentation are supposed to be criminally prosecuted.
-This is what results in the family separation: Adults have to appear before a federal judge before undergoing deportation procedures, so they’re held in federal jail while awaiting trial.
+Under this new policy, all adults who do not enter the U.S. through a port of entry are supposed to be criminally prosecuted.
+This is what results in the family separation: Adults have to appear before a federal judge before undergoing deportation procedures, so they’re held in federal custody while awaiting trial.
 Meanwhile, their children — who are not referred for prosecution, and thus aren’t incarcerated with their parents — end up being sent into the custody of the Office for Refugee Resettlement.

 It’s incredibly difficult for families to reunite once they make their way through this byzantine process, as there is no formal protocol that ensures that separated migrant families are deported back to their home country together.